cbattenplowright/annas_restaurant_recommender/README.md

 - Boroughs: `annas_restaurant_recommender/models/Borough.java`
 - Cuisines: `annas_restaurant_recommender/models/Cuisine.java`

-In order to for the filters to operate ONLY values from those enums can be used.
+In order for the filters to operate, ONLY values from those enums can be used.

 ## Setup instructions

 To set up the project you will need to:
 1. Install IntelliJ IDEA or another IDE that is suitable for JDK 17.
-2. Install postgreSQL.
+2. Install PostgreSQL.
 3. Clone the project repository from GitHub.
 4. Import the project into your IDE.
-5. Make a postgreSQL database on your system with the following command `createdb restaurant_recommender`.
+5. Make a PostgreSQL database on your system with the following command `createdb restaurant_recommender`.
 See the `application.properties` file for the path that the application requires to access the database
 6. Run the project.

 You can then use the program through Postman or similar API platform with the various endpoints laid out below.